 - Single female $199,000

-(assume) couple $417,000So it is clear that the median couple is currently retiring on less than $500,000.
 This means that the correct question is not, is $500,000 enough for an enjoyable retirement?, but rather, how are the majority of Australians who have about this amount in joint savings making the most of their money?

 Moving past the negative effects of the $1 million myth

-The best plan is to move on using realistic targets so you can see the context of your situation; where you are in the broader picture and what this will mean in terms of future retirement income.
+The best plan is to move on using realistic targets so you can see the context of your situation; where you are in the broader picture, and what this will mean in terms of future retirement income.

 Perhaps the most useful way to explain how savings of $500,000 can deliver an affordable retirement is through an example.